parthpatel002/Network_Programming/Assignment_1/Q1/README.md

 ```
 ## Introduction/Problem Statement:

-The given problem asks to build a bash-like minimal shell to execute common terminal commands.
+The given problem asks to build a bash-like shell to execute terminal commands.

 ## CLI Details:
 The following is a screenshot of the bash-like minimal shell implementation: